Selective (Surgical) Pathology Fellowship

 Los Angeles County is a metropolitan community of approximately 10,000,000 people with an unmatched year-round climate, readily accessible mountains, beaches, snow and surf, and as wide a variety of cultural, social, educational, recreational and sporting events as can be found anywhere in the world.

-Wesley Y. Naritoku, MD, PhD, Program Director of Pathology Residency, histology and Surgical pathology
+Wesley Y. Naritoku, MD, PhD, Program Director of Pathology Residency Program, General Surgical Pathology

-Andy E. Sherrod, MD, Chief of Anatomic and Surgical Pathology at Keck Medical Center, Genitourinary pathology
+Andy E. Sherrod, MD, Chief of Anatomic and Surgical Pathology at Keck Medical Center, Genitourinary Pathology, Breast Pathology

-Shefali Chopra, MD, Gastrointestinal and Soft tissue/bone pathology, Keck Hospital of USC
+Shefali Chopra, MD, Gastrointestinal Pathology, Soft Tissue/Bone Pathology

-Adrian J. Correa, MD, MBA, Head and Neck pathology, Keck Hospital of USC
+Adrian J. Correa, MD, MBA, Head and Neck Pathology

 Brittney K. DeClerck, MD, Dermatopathology